NodeMCU WiFi Jammer

-There is, in fact, a way to create a NodeMCU WiFi jammer although technically, this is a deauther and not really a jammer.
-A jammer sends out noise on the WiFi frequency spectrum (2.4 GHz) while the program in this tutorial sends packets that disrupts the normal functions of your WiFi router.
+There is, in fact, a way to create a NodeMCU ESP8266 WiFi jammer although technically, this is a deauther and not really a jammer.
+A jammer sends out noise on the WiFi frequency spectrum (2.4 GHz) while the program in this tutorial sends packets that disrupt the normal functions of your WiFi router.
 So if the aim is to block WiFi to users, this will do.

 Install the ESP Core for Arduino and Edit A File